Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: Introduction

-where $\mathcal{E}$ is a vector bundle on $\PR^5$ of odd rank $2k+1$, $\alpha$ is an antisymmetric map such that $\Surf$ is defined by the Pfaffians of order $2k$ of $\alpha$.
-This implies that every smooth canonical surface $\Surf$ in $\PR^5$ is pfaffian with a resolution as in \ref{pfaffiand} where $t = 7$.
+where $\mathcal{E}$ is a vector bundle on $\PR^5$ of odd rank $2k+1$, and $\alpha$ is an antisymmetric map such that $\Surf$ is defined by the Pfaffians of order $2k$ of $\alpha$.
+This implies that every smooth canonical surface $\Surf$ in $\PR^5$ is pfaffian with a resolution as in (\ref{pfaffiand}) with $t = 7$.
 Moreover, in this case, the cohomology of the vector bundle $\mathcal{E}$ (and hence $\mathcal{E}$ itself by using the Horrock's correspondence) is completely determined by the cohomology of the structure sheaf of $\Surf$ and its ideal sheaf in $\PR^5$, and hence by the structure of the canonical ring of $\Surf$ (see also \cite{Catanese1997})

-\noindentTX By considering $\mathcal{E}$ a sum of line bundles and a suitable antisymmetric vector bundle map $\alpha$ like in the diagram ($\ref{pfaffiand}$) Catanese exhibited examples of regular canonical surfaces in $\PR^5$ with $11 \leq K^2 \leq 17$ (see \cite{Catanese1997}).
-In a paper (see \cite{GMKapustka2016}), G. and M. Kapustka construct via bilinkage methods a further example of canonical regular surface $\Surf$ in $\PR^5$ with $K_\Surf^2=18$.
+\noindentTX By considering a vector bundle $\mathcal{E}$ which splits into a sum of line bundles and a suitable antisymmetric map of vector bundles $\alpha$ as in Diagram $\ref{pfaffiand}$, Catanese exhibited examples of regular canonical surfaces in $\PR^5$ with $11 \leq K^2 \leq 17$ (see \cite{Catanese1997}).
+Moreover, G. and M. Kapustka construct via bilinkage methods a further example of canonical regular surface $\Surf$ in $\PR^5$ with $K^2=18$ (see \cite{GMKapustka2016}).

-The same authors conjectured in a previous work (cf. \cite{GMKapustka2015}) that this degree would be an upper bound for the existence problem \ref{questionE1}.
-However, this conjecture has turned out to be false: examples of surfaces of general type with birational canonical map arise by considering ramified bidouble covers with prescribed branch type (see \cite{Catanese1999}), and Catanese proved that there is a family of surfaces which arise as bidouble covers of $Q$ branched on three smooth curves $D_1$, $D_2$, $D_3$ of bidegree respectively $(2,3)$, $(2,3)$, $(1,4)$, which is a family of surfaces of general type with $K_{\Surf}^2 = 24$, $q=0$, $p_g = 6$ and birational canonical map.
-In a recent paper (see \cite{Catanese2017}) he proved that in this case, the canonical system is base point free and yields an embedding in $\PR^5$, providing a negative answer to the conjecture in the paper \cite{GMKapustka2015}.
+The same two authors conjectured in a previous work (cf. \cite{GMKapustka2015}) that this degree would be an upper bound for the existence problem \ref{questionE1}.
+However, this conjecture has turned out to be false: Catanese showed (see \cite{Catanese1999}) that examples of surfaces of general type with birational canonical map of higher degree arise by considering ramified bidouble covers with prescribed branch type, and he proved that there is a family of surfaces of general type which are bidouble covers of $\PR^1 \times \PR^1$, branched on three smooth curves $D_1$, $D_2$, $D_3$ of bidegree respectively $(2,3)$, $(2,3)$, $(1,4)$, whose general fibers are surfaces with $K^2 = 24$, $q=0$, $p_g = 6$ and birational canonical map.
+Furthermore, in a recent paper (see \cite{Catanese2017}) he proved that, in this case, the canonical system is base point free and yields an embedding in $\PR^5$.